pmnoos/autobiography-template/README.md

-# 📖 Your Digital Memoir Template
+# 📖 Digital Autobiography Template

-A beautiful, responsive Ruby on Rails template for creating stunning personal autobiography and memoir websites with modern Tailwind CSS styling.
+A beautiful, responsive Ruby on Rails template for creating stunning personal autobiography and memoir websites with modern Tailwind CSS styling and PDF export capabilities.

 ## ✨ Features